paninski-lab/lightning-pose/docs/source/user_guide/config_file.rst

 See the :ref:`Unsupervised losses <unsupervised_losses>` section for more details on the various losses and their associated hyperparameters.

+A note on model checkpointing: by default the "best" model will be saved out according to the validation loss.
+If you would like to additionally save out checkpoints after a specified number of epochs, set the field ``training.ckpt_every_n_epochs``.
+The file size for a single ResNet-50 network is approximately 275 MB.

+You may also utilize early stopping, in which model training exits early if the validation loss does not improve after a certain number of epochs, by setting ``training.early_stopping`` to true.
+Model checkpointing is still handled as described above.

 Video loading parameters
 ========================